Damienrlee/Project-1/README.md

 Aspect of security that load balancers protect:

-   Azure Load Balancer operates at layer four of the (OSI) model and protects servers from becoming overloaded and possibly crashing.
-If one server goes down, the load balancer redirects traffic to the remaining servers online.
+  The Azure Load Balancer operates at layer four of the (OSI) model and protects servers from becoming overloaded and possibly crashing.
+If one server goes down, the load balancer automatically redirects traffic to the remaining servers online.
 When a new server is added to the server group, the load balancer automatically starts to send requests to it.
 In other words, load balancing helps improve availability and prevent downtime.

 The advantages of a jump box: